-For 30 years we have been perfecting outdoor and active travel for small groups and families.
+We have been perfecting outdoor and active travel for small groups and families.
 Thanks to our experience we deliver a high level of service.
 From your first contact with us to our last fare-well, we strive to make you feel comfortable and your vacation a safe and enjoyable adventure.

-REFERENCES FROM TRAVEL PROFESSIONALSDozens of travel agents, tour operators large and small from many different countries trust us with their clients.
+References from travel professionals: Dozens of travel agents, tour operators large and small from many different countries trust us with their clients.
 You can believe they have checked us out.
 They know that we comply with all legal requirements, have all necessary licenses and permits and that we deliver what we promise.
 Feel free to ask them about Timberwolf Tours.
 Travel agents who offer our tours.

-OUR SERVICEA complete package!
+Our service: A complete package!
 No hidden costs or unpleasant surprises.
 It is clearly spelled out in the detailed itineraries if meals or activities are not included.
 Just ask your guide to arrange optional activities or visits.
 We at Timberwolf Tours are known to take care of every detail.
 Our guests shall have enough time and leisure to enjoy their holidays in Canada without stress and hopefully get a little closer to nature.

-GUIDESOur friendly, qualified guides are familiar with the areas, know the ideal hiking trails for each season, the local history, the best swimming holes, the nicest restaurants and most interesting shops.
+Guides: Our friendly, qualified guides are familiar with the areas, know the ideal hiking trails for each season, the local history, the best swimming holes, the nicest restaurants and most interesting shops.
 The Canadian west has so many enchanting and unspoiled regions to offer, our guides show you the hidden natural treasures away from the much visited attractions.
 They are not merely drivers but accompany you on all hikes, and just like their guests they are looking forward to relax by the evening campfires.

-TRANSPORTATIONYou travel in a comfortable, air conditioned minibus in small groups of up to twelve passengers plus your guide who is also the driver.
+Transportation: You travel in a comfortable, air conditioned minibus in small groups of up to twelve passengers plus your guide who is also the driver.
 Luggage, trekking and group equipment is transported in a trailer.
 The 2 and 3-week tours include transfers between airports and hotels.

-MEALS ON THE CAMPGROUNDS AND IN RESTAURANTSThe guides are perfectly able to do the kitchen chores alone, but will certainly accept your help.
+Meals on the campground and in restaurants: The guides are perfectly able to do the kitchen chores alone, but will certainly accept your help.
 They also appreciate your suggestions for new dishes.
 You will be amazed what a variety of delights can be prepared on the camp fire, fresh, healthy, balanced and abundant.
 Special dietary requirements can be accommodated.

 Some programs do not include the meals.
 Everybody pays into a "food kitty" at the start of the tour.
 The group decides the meal plan.
 The guide of course has suggestions and recipes and will gladly look after the grocery shopping.
 You need about $15.00 per day for the three camping meals, or about $70.00 per day for restaurant meals.
-Many guests on hotel tours buy food for snacks and lunches in the grocery stores and keep in in the guide's cooler.
+Many guests on hotel tours buy food for snacks and lunches in the grocery stores and keep it in the guide's cooler.

 Why not spend an extra day in Canada before or after the tour for shopping and sightseeing in our friendly western cities?
 We can arrange the additional hotel accommodations.

-CAN I DO IT?
+Can I do it?
 Of course!
 If you are reasonably fit, you can take part in all of the activities.
 Our adventure travel itineraries are usually flexible, there are alternate hiking routes and things to do.
 One day you may want to test your limits to the max and take it easy on the next day.
 Our guides gladly suggest alternate activities.

-NEVER PADDLED A CANOE & BEFORE?
+Never paddled a canoe before?
 No problem!
 The training before the trip gives you confidence and you quickly learn the necessary techniques by actually paddling on the river.

-ARE YOU TRAVELLING ALONE?
+Are you travelling alone?
 The days of living together in nature soon unite a small group of initial strangers to an adventure team and can pave the way for great and lasting friendships.
-A single traveller should not worry about remaining an outsider.
+A single traveler should not worry about remaining an outsider.
 If you don't want to pay the single charge we try to find another same sex single person to share the hotel rooms and the tent with you.
 If you prefer to have the hotel rooms and the tent guaranteed for yourself you have to add the single charge.

-ARE& YOU FEELING TOO OLD?
+Are you feeling too old?
 Don't let age hold you back either.
 The average age of our guests is 22 to 45 years.
 We have had adventurers in their 80s who could teach their young companions a trick or two about stamina and enjoying the moment.

-PARTICIPATIONWe don't require it, but it really is the standard in small groups of this kind.
+Participation: We don't require it, but it really is the standard in small groups of this kind.
 On the first campground the guide demonstrates how to set up the tents.
 After that everybody manages to set up their own tent.
 If all lend a hand in the kitchen and when loading and unloading the bus the chores are quickly done, the group has more time for the hikes and for more interesting activities than doing dishes.

-LIABILITY INSURANCE WAIVERLike all operators of adventure products in Canada and USA we too have to carry liability insurance.
+Liability insurance waiver: Like all operators of adventure products in Canada and USA we too have to carry liability insurance.
 As well, without this insurance we would not get operating permits for the national and provincial parks.
 Insurance companies demand that prior to starting a tour all participants sign a "Waiver of Liability".
 The operators of optional activities (rafting, whale watching, trail riding etc) will all present you with their own waivers.
 Nobody joins without a signature.

 Unfortunately these waivers are written in a rather unfriendly and offending style, perhaps to discourage frivolous claims.
 But as any lawyer will agree it is certainly possible to sue in serious cases of fault or negligence and after all, serious cases are the purpose for having liability insurance.